valora-inc/wallet/packages/mobile/README.md

 So in general, if you're only adding a new reducer or adding a new property to an existing reducer, the migration can just return the input state.
 The state reconciler will do the right thing.

-If you're deleting or updating existing properties, please implementation the right migration for them.
+If you're deleting or updating existing properties, please implement the appropriate migration for them.

 #### What do to when [test/RootStateSchema.json][rootstateschema] needs an update?